scalableminds/webknossos/docs/tracing_ui.md

 The `Tracing` settings include options related to interacting with a dataset while annotating, e.g. mouse movement speed.
 Tracing settings only affect the currently open tracing and will be restored when reopening the tracing in the future.
 The `Dataset` settings include options to manipulate the rendering of the dataset, e.g. brightness & contrast.
 Dataset settings effect all of the user's tracing referencing this particular dataset so that tracing can be created using the same conditions.

-Not all settings are present in every tracing mode.
+Not all settings are available in every tracing mode.

 ### Tracing Settings
 Controls